Leaders, residents speak out against anti-Asian hate crimes

 "We'd just like to get the word out there that we're not bad, we don't carry the virus, it's not our fault.
 We just want to live in peace like everyone else," she said.

-Eight people were killed in the shootings in Atlanta Authorities last week identified the victims of the shootings as Delaina Ashley Yaun Gonzalez, 33; Paul Andre Michels, 54; Xiaojie Tan, 49; Daoyou Feng, 44; Hyun Jung Grant, 51; Soon Chung Park, 74; Suncha Kim, 69; and Yong Ae Yue, 63.
+Authorities last week identified the eight victims of the Georgia shootings as Delaina Ashley Yaun Gonzalez, 33; Paul Andre Michels, 54; Xiaojie Tan, 49; Daoyou Feng, 44; Hyun Jung Grant, 51; Soon Chung Park, 74; Suncha Kim, 69; and Yong Ae Yue, 63.

-A 21-year-old white man named Robert Aaron Long was charged with eight counts of murder in connection to the shooter, according to authorities.
-Statements by them that the shooter was not motivated by race but sex addiction received widespread criticism last week.
+A 21-year-old white man named Robert Aaron Long was charged with eight counts of murder in the shootings.
+Authorities' statements that the shooter was not motivated by race but by sex addiction have drawn widespread criticism.